Chris Flexen shuts down Texas bats, Mariners roll to 5-0 win - WHIZ News

 Rangers: RHP Kohei Arihara underwent surgery Thursday to remove an aneurysm in his right arm.
 The surgery was performed by vascular surgeon Dr. Gregory Pearl in Dallas and removed the aneurysm and repaired the artery.
 The Rangers said Arihara will have a follow-up visit in about a month with no throwing in the interim. … RHP Hunter Wood returned to his home in Arkansas for the birth of his fourth child and will be further evaluated on his return.

-Mariners: LHP Marco Gonzales (forearm strain) is expected to return to the rotation next Tuesday against Oakland, manager Scott Servais said.
+Mariners: LHP Marco Gonzales (forearm strain) is expected to return to the rotation next Tuesday against Oakland, Servais said.
 Gonzales will be a limited pitch count to start.

 UP NEXT